 Quotes from users about WordPress.com:

 - There are endless templates and plugins so that I can modify and enhance my site as my business grows.
 Initially, I did all the design and setup.
-2 years ago I hired a web designer and a web developer to redo my site.
-I stayed with WP platform.
-I can go in and do easy tweaks but I now pay them to design new pages for other offerings like courses and creativity retreats but I can add blog posts, images and ultimately manage my shop (it is WooCommerce shop and is under construction).
+Two years ago I hired a web designer and a web developer to redo my site.
+I stayed with the WP platform.
+I can go in and do easy tweaks but I now pay them to design new pages for other offerings like courses and creativity retreats but I can add blog posts, images and ultimately manage my shop (it is a WooCommerce shop and is under construction).

 - Easy to use once you learn the basics.
 Many online tips from the team and from users.
 I can use a template instead of making up the whole website from scratch.
 It is free to use if you are just starting as an artist, but when you start to be serious about your business you can go for the paid version without ads.
 You can have a portfolio and a blog there and both work well.
 WordPress is a blogging community so you can follow and interact with many people who do art as well.

 - Would like to see better integrated online store feature, and would also like better integration with Google Analytics, not just the built in stats.

 - I do not dislike anything so far.
 But WordPress generally is for people who like to play with details and learn the settings.
 I learned on my personal blog all the tricks, so it was easier to stay on the same builder for my art website as well.